Archives

 Terrigal Holiday Home

 Terrigal Holiday Home, also known as Spurway Holiday House, was a holiday home for boys from the Church of England Boys Home, Carlingford.
 The home at Terrigal (also sometimes referred to as Wamberal) was donated to the Boys Home in 1942.
-In 2022 the Home was still owned by the Church of England, however it…
+In 2025 this Home was still operating as a holiday home.

 Warrawillah Seaside Holiday Home for Girls